cathacz/bootstrapTryOut/README.md

 ## About the project

-Nothing much to say... just me trying out Bootstrap to rebuilt a simple layout!
+Nothing much to say...

+just me trying out Bootstrap to rebuilt a simple layout.

 But I added cute pugs, so you should look at it!